What is language?

 Language development is the expansion of intricate sounds and symbols that an individual interprets and integrates as they evolve and grow throughout their lifespan.

-As playgroup and kindergarten kids we learn and begin to use language (by some miraculous process that is not yet fully understood) at a rate that boggles the mind's of adults.
+At playgroup and kindergarten we continue to learn and use new forms of language, (by a miraculous process that is not yet fully understood,) at a rate that is truly mind-boggling.

 Then we go to school...

 Many young children arrive at school with their language learning systems brimming over.
 They have abundant vocabularies and intact world knowledge (for their age).
-Kids with good language skills generally have intact comprehension skills as well.
+Children with good language skills generally have intact oral comprehension skills as well.

-Typically, children with language impairment, in contrast to kids with good language skills, begin their school lives with limited vocabularies, poor comprehension, and weak phonological awareness skills.
+Typically, children with language impairment, in contrast to peers with good language skills, begin their school lives with limited vocabularies, poor comprehension, and weak phonological awareness skills.

 What is language?
 Bloom & Lahey's model.